dionlow/qr-code-component/README.md

 ### What I learned

 An example thing that I learned was how to import google fonts so that I don't need to download a local copy.
 Most of the magic of happens in the `<body>` css.
-Flexbox allows us to elegantly center the qr container without the negative margin hack.
+Flexbox allows us to elegantly center the qr container without the negative margin hack or a need for mobile media queries.
 The margin and vertical padding is set to 0 so that the 100vh can set and not need a vertical scroll.
 Content-box is set to explicitly follow box model and allow height, margin, and padding to be set accordingly.

 ```css
 @import url('https://fonts.googleapis.com/css?family=Outfit&display=swap');